Home » Seller doesn’t want to move

 Dear Phyllis,

-After looking at homes forever, and writing offers where we missed out either to cash buyers or by just a few thousand dollars, we finally got an offer accepted.
-Now we are nearly ready to close but the seller doesn’t want to move out the day we close the escrow.
-They are demanding an additional two days.
-None of this has been a pleasant experience and I am worried that they won’t move out in those two days.
-I really want them to move the day we close.
-What happens when the seller doesn’t want to move?
+After looking at homes for a long time, we finally had an offer accepted after missing out to cash buyers or by just a few thousand dollars.
+Now we are close to closing, but the seller does not want to move out on the closing day.
+They are requesting an additional two days.
+The process has not been pleasant.
+I am worried they will not move out within those two days.
+I want them out on closing day.
+What happens if the seller does not move out?
+Craig

 Dear Craig,